project-open-data/project-open-data.github.io/v1.1/schema.md

 A Web API (**A**pplication **P**rogramming **I**nterface) allows computer programs to dynamically query a dataset using the World Wide Web.
 For example, a dataset of [farmers markets](http://catalog.data.gov/dataset/farmers-markets-geographic-data) may be made available for download as a single file (e.g., a CSV), or may be made available to developers through a Web API, such that a computer program could use a ZIP Code to retrieve a list of farmers markets in the ZIP Code area.

 The catalog file for each agency should list all of the agency's datasets that can be made public, regardless of whether they are distributed by a file download or a Web API.
-Please also see the extended guidance on [documenting Web APIs in your data.json files](/v1.1/api/).
+Please also see the extended guidance on [documenting Web APIs in your data.json files](v1.1/api/).

 Metadata File Format --  JSON
 ---------------------------------------

-The [Implementation Guidance](/implementation-guide/) available as a part of Project Open Data describes Agency requirements for the development of metadata as per the Open Data Policy.
 A quick primer on the file format involved:

 [JSON](http://www.json.org) is a lightweight data-exchange format that is very easy to read, parse and generate.
 Based on a subset of the JavaScript programming language, JSON is a text format that is optimized for data interchange.
 JSON is built on two structures: (1) a collection of name/value pairs and (2) an ordered list of values.